BitBagCommerce/SyliusElasticsearchPlugin/README.md

 ## We are here to help
-This **open-source plugin was developed to help the Sylius community** and make Mollie payments platform available to any Sylius store.
-If you have any additional questions, would like help with installing or configuring the plugin or need any assistance with your Sylius project - let us know!
+This **open-source plugin was developed to help the Sylius community**.
+If you have any additional questions, would like help with installing or configuring the plugin, or need any assistance with your Sylius project - let us know!

 [![](https://bitbag.io/wp-content/uploads/2020/10/button-contact.png)](https://bitbag.io/contact-us/?utm_source=github&utm_medium=referral&utm_campaign=plugins_elasticsearch)

 # Installation